 The Programme Officer will be responsible to carry out the

-instructions issued by the Programme Coordinator of the University, NSS Regional Centre and State Liaison Officer
+instructions issued by the Programme Coordinator of the University, NSS Regional Directorate and State NSS Officer

 for the implementation of NSS activities as per the NSS Manual, programme

 guidelines and administrative and policy directives.